Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `authorization_query_args_values` (List of String) Extra query argument values passed to the authorization endpoint.
 - `authorization_rolling_timeout` (Number) Specifies how long the session used for the authorization code flow can be used in seconds until it needs to be renewed.
 0 disables the checks and rolling.
 Default: 600
 - `bearer_token_cookie_name` (String) The name of the cookie in which the bearer token is passed.
+- `bearer_token_header_name` (String) The name of the HTTP header from which the bearer token is retrieved.
+When configured, only this header is checked for the bearer token.
 - `bearer_token_param_type` (List of String) Where to look for the bearer token: - `header`: search the `Authorization`, `access-token`, and `x-access-token` HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body - `cookie`: search the HTTP request cookies specified with `config.bearer_token_cookie_name`.
 Default: ["body","header","query"]
 - `by_username_ignore_case` (Boolean) If `consumer_by` is set to `username`, specify whether `username` can match consumers case-insensitively.
 Default: false
 - `cache_introspection` (Boolean) Cache the introspection endpoint requests.
 Default: true